ixofoundation/docs/Introduction.md

 - **Matrix State Bot API**: Manage identity states and ACLs in Matrix rooms.

 ### 4. SDKs and Tools
-The IXO Spatial Web offers modular SDKs to accelerate development and integration:
+The IXO Spatial Web Platform offers modular SDKs to accelerate development and integration:
 - **IXO Spatial Web Multiclient SDK**: Core SDK for interacting with the IXO blockchain.
 - **SignX SDK**: Enables secure multi-transaction signing and mobile-to-web authentication.
 - **Matrix Client SDK**: Tools for interacting with the Matrix communication network.